 - Vertical Response – Free plan enables you to send up to 4,000 emails per month and store up to 1,000 contacts.

 Video-on-demand (VOD) is now considered the second most important distribution window of your film’s release.
 Creating a successful marketing campaign will ensure high volumes of demand online to watch instantly.
-These websites offer services for filmmakers to publish and monetize their work.
+These websites offer free services for filmmakers to publish and monetize their work.
+Most of them are based on a free rev-share model.

 VOD – Transactional Video On Demand (TVOD)